Concordium/concordium.github.io/source/mainnet/net/snippets/delegation-faq.rst

 .. dropdown:: My account is suddenly delegating to passive delegation.
 Why is that?

-    It is likely because the baker pool to which you were delegating has been closed.
+    It is because the baker pool to which you were delegating has been closed.
 You can continue to delegate to :ref:`passive delegation<glossary-passive-delegation>` or select a new baker pool for your delegation.

 .. dropdown:: If the baker pool I delegate to wins the lottery, what is the estimated amount of rewards I would receive in CCDs?